-Well-known science communicator, best known for a monthly science column in The Irish Times and the science blog Antimatter.
+Well-known science communicator, best known for the science blog Antimatter and a monthly science column in The Irish Times.
 Science Ambassador for Discover Science and Engineering Ireland.
 Experienced public science presenter with appearances on The Six One News (RTE TV 1), Drivetime (RTE Radio 1), Pat Kenny Live (Newstalk) and Futureproof (Newstalk).
 Former Chair of the RAW public science debates at Science Gallery Dublin.

 Recent book chapters

 O'Raifeartaigh, C. (2015).
 ‘A new perspective on Einstein's philosophy of cosmology’.
 To be published in 'The Philosophy of Cosmology: Foundations and Perspectives' (Ed.
 J. Silk and J. Barrow) Cambridge University Press.